Barsegh-A/style-transfer/README.md

 - **Terraform:** Terraform is required for automating the deployment of infrastructure.
 To install Terraform, follow the guidelines on [Terraform's official website](https://www.terraform.io/downloads.html).

 ### Infrastructure
-To set up the infrastructure place `ysu-style-transfer-a5426f7b2aa2.json` GCP service account file in the parent directory and run
+To set up the infrastructure modify the path to GCP service account file in `main.tf` credentials field accordingly and run

 ```
 terraform init